LatinoLib/JLemmagen/README.md

 # JLemmagen

 JLemmaGen is java implmentation of [LemmaGen][lemmagen] project.
-It's open source lemmatizer with 15 prebuilded european lexicons.
+It's open source lemmatizer with 15 prebuilted european lexicons.
 Of course you can build your own lexicon.

 [LemmaGen][lemmagen] project aims at providing standardized open source multilingual platform for lemmatisation.